Are you finding it challenging to keep your creative fire burning throughout the year?

 How To Stay Creative And Productive As An Artist

-If you can’t keep up with all of the responsibilities, the end result will be lack of sales.
+If you can’t keep up with all of the responsibilities of operating an art business, the result will be a lack of sales.

 I have been self-employed for over twenty-five years and I have learned from day one, if I don’t work I don’t get paid.

 It is that simple.